 Our Canadian neighbors report just a fraction of the problem and our Western European allies, while also plagued with drug use, see nothing like the level and frequency of consumption in the United States.
 We are world leaders in that regard.
 Our Mexican neighbors, decrying the violent death and destruction caused by drug cartels attribute this problem to the enormous appetite for drugs north of their border.

 What is there about life in this nation that stimulates this appetite?
 Why us?
 Some Republicans undoubtedly will credit Obamacare in their one- cause-fits-all campaign to reverse our course.
 The drug problem existed well before more of us had access to health care, long before pre-existing conditions were no longer acceptable reasons for canceling health insurance and years before young people up to the age of 26 could be covered by their family’s insurance plan.
-And to those Democrats who attribute all of our problems to poverty, many of those who use dangerous drugs are middle class, financially comfortable and/or wealthy.
-This is too serious a problem to address with political theater!

 I’ve seen the effects in the classroom with high school students who couldn’t or wouldn’t lift their heads off of their desks and those who reeked of marijuana and got so hungry during class that they gnawed their pencils.
 I’ve seen a ninth- grade student snort a crushed breath mint with a plastic straw, heard the laughter of his classmates who witnessed the event and learned of his departure from school the following week when he checked into a rehabilitation facility.